OWASP/samm/Current Releases/head/core/implementation/i-defect-management.md

 All software security defects are recorded centrally.

 ### Activity
 Track and record all security defects in a central location.
-This location can be team, project, or organisation-wide.
-Give defects meaningful categories, and prioritise them based on the risk they pose.
+This location can be team, project, or organization-wide.
+Give defects meaningful categories, and prioritize them based on the risk they pose.

 Sources of defects and violations include, but are not limited to, those discovered via: